WHS entry notices must be given in writing to the relevant PCBU and include:

 - so far as is practicable, the particulars of the suspected contravention to which the notice relates, and

-- a declaration stating that the suspected contravention relates to, or affects, a relevant worker.
+- a declaration stating that the suspected contravention relates to, or affects, that worker.

 Entry to inspect employee records or information held by another person (Section 120)